-The annual IEEE International Conference on ISI (IEEE ISI) is a leading conference in security informatics domain, which was started in 2003 in Tucson, Arizona.
-Since then, the conference has been hosted in Atlanta, San Diego, New Brunswick, Taipei, Dallas, Vancouver, Beijing, Seattle, Washington DC, the Hague, Baltimore and Tucson.
-Over the past 16 years, the IEEE ISI Conference has evolved from its traditional orientation of intelligence and security domain towards a more integrated alignment of multiple domains, including technology, humans, organization, and security.
-The scientific community has increasingly recognized the need to address intelligence and security threats by understanding the interrelationships between these different components, and by integrating recent advances from different domains.
-This year, the IEEE ISI conference will be held in Shenzhen, China.
+The annual IEEE International Conference on ISI (IEEE ISI) was started in 2003 in Tucson, Arizona.
+Since then, the conference has been hosted in Atlanta, San Diego, New Brunswick, Taipei, Dallas, Vancouver, Beijing, Seattle, Washington DC, the Hague, Baltimore, Tucson, Beijing, and Shenzhen.
+Over the past 18 years, the IEEE ISI Conference has evolved from its traditional orientation towards the intelligence and security domain towards a more integrated alignment of multiple domains, including technology, humans, organizations, and security.
+The scientific community has increasingly recognized the need to address intelligence and security threats by understanding the interrelationships between these different components and integrating recent advances from different domains.
+This year, the IEEE ISI conference will be held in San Antonio, Texas.

-We invite academic researchers in the field of Intelligence and Security Informatics and related areas as well as law enforcement and intelligence experts, and industry consultants and practitioners in the field to submit papers and workshop proposals.
+Topics: We invite academic researchers in the field of Intelligence and Security Informatics and related areas as well as IT, security, and analytics professionals, intelligence experts, and industry consultants and practitioners in the field to submit papers and workshop proposals.

-Submissions may include systems, methodology, test-bed, modeling, evaluation, and policy papers.
-Research should be relevant to informatics, organization, public policy, or human behavior in applications of counter-terrorism or protection of local/national/international security in the physical world and/or cyberspace.
-See specific topic suggestions below.
+ISI 2021 submissions may include empirical, behavioral, systems, methodology, test-bed, modeling, evaluation, and policy papers.
+Research should be relevant to informatics, organizations, public policy, or human behavior in applications of security or protection of local/national/international security in the physical world, cyber-physical systems, and/or cyberspace.

 Security Analytics and Threat Intelligence

 Real-time situational awareness